Hong Kong Starts Here

 Where to Stay in Hong Kong

 Hong Kong has a–deserved—reputation as one of the world’s most expensive cities, but Hong Kong hotels don’t have to be expensive.
 During my backpacking days, I stayed in guest houses in the infamous Chungking Mansions, which is cheap and centrally-located, in spite of its somewhat sketchy reputation.
-A more comfortable home for your 3 days in Hong Kong would be one of the city’s boutique hotels, most notably The Perkin Hotel located off Kimberley Road in Kowloon, which is the best place to stay in Hong Kong if it’s available for your dates.
+A more comfortable home for your 3 days in Hong Kong would be one of the city’s boutique hotels, whether you choose properties in Kowloon (a local-feeling area where many tourists stay) or on Hong Kong island, which is full of both expats and old Hong Kong Ambiance.

 When to Visit Hong Kong